 Thomas Banks grew up in Idaho and currently teaches literature and Latin in Bozeman, Montana.
 He collects books and eccentric novelty neckties and enjoys the company of friends and family, all very nice, and his students, most of whom are also very nice.
 His ambition to have an adjective named after himself is as yet unrealized.

-Timothy Lawrence is studying screenwriting at Biola University, where he also attends the Torrey Honors Institute.
-He writes unceasingly, and enjoys reading books, watching films, and discussing both.
-He is especially fond of the works of the Coen Brothers.
+Timothy Lawrence attended the Torrey Honors Institute and studied screenwriting at BIOLA University.
+He writes essays and fiction, and enjoys reading books, watching films, and discussing both.
+He is especially fond of the works of the Coen Brothers and George Lucas.